curationexperts/cypripedium/README.md

 BagIt archives can be created from the command line using the bag rake task:

-`rake bag:create[publication1,publication2,publication3]`
+`USER_ID=1 BAG_PATH=/tmp/bags rake bag:create[publication1,publication2,publication3]`

+`USER_ID` is the id of the user that will be notified.

-The bag will be located in the directory set by the `ENV['BAG_PATH']` environment variable.
-It will be named `mpls_fed_research.<time-stamp>.tar` (time stamp being a unix time stamp).
+The bag will be located in the directory set by the `ENV['BAG_PATH']` environment variable or you can specify it when running the rake task.
+It will be named `mpls_fed_research_<time-stamp>.tar` (time stamp being a unix time stamp).
 The contents of the bag will consist of all the attached files in the specified publications.
 The created bag will use `sha256` to create checksums for the files.

-To download a bag that has been created you can visit the route: `/bag/mpls_fed_research.<time-stamp>.tar`.
+To download a bag that has been created you can visit the route: `/bag/mpls_fed_research_<time-stamp>.tar`.